 No claim shall be valid if made against the city or any official or agent thereof for reason of interrupted water service.
-(Ord.
-94-60, passed 2-21-94)

 § 51.11 UNAUTHORIZED TURN-ON OF WATER.

 Where the water has been turned off by the city for any reason, no person or persons, except authorized employees or agents of the city, may turn it on again.
 When this rule is violated, the person or persons so doing shall be liable for the penalties hereinafter provided, and the water may be shut off by the city at the stop at the main.
 In such case, the owner of the premises shall, before the water is turned on again, pay in advance such charges as the city may require by resolution.